 Highlighted Art Discoveries

-These works are not necessarily current in the sense of its time in creation, but the context of their work resonates greatly.
-Their words of which should be considered through time
+These works are not necessarily current in the sense of its time in creation, but in the context of which their work resonates greatly.

 The Strength in Content

 A college thesis project done by this Columbia University senior.

 “A mattress is the perfect size for me to just be able to carry it enough for me to continue along with my day, but heavy enough that I have to continuously struggle with it"

 Deciding to use a mattress, specifically the dorm room mattress as her medium, Sulkowicz silently protested the injustice of her rape and rape culture in itself.
 Allowing this everyday object to symbolically present her story and the untold stories of rape victims, Sulkowicz makes this conversation through object one that can't be ignored.

 "I also felt a very deep connection with rats when I started drawing them.
 I noticed so many similarities between them and humans.
 They basically mirror us.
 When the cities say, we have a rat problem-it’s really a human problem. " --- Ratanics, Interview 2017

 Street artist Ratanics with his rat army!
 With the phrase "Spread Plague!
 And Die!" this artist moves beyond the quickly spread wheatpaste and starts a social revelation in the streets. (@ratanicacts)